Sodha: Pakistan

 Amarkot was the only area with a Hindu majority population of Sodha Rajputs and including the ruling family that acceded to Pakistan.
 Rana Chandra Singh, a federal minister and the chieftain of the Hindu Sodha Rajput clan and the Amarkot Jagir, was one of the founder members of Pakistan Peoples Party (PPP) and was elected to the National Assembly of Pakistan from Umarkot, seven times with PPP between 1977 and 1999, when he founded the Pakistan Hindu Party (PHP).
+Many Muslim Sodhas are also found across Pakistan's Sindh province and Indian state of Rajasthan.
 Currently, his politician son Rana Hamir Singh is the 26th Rana of Tharparkar, Amarkot and Mithi.

 They still follow the age-old tradition of getting their daughters married to Rajput families in the border districts of India's Rajasthan.
 As they only inter-marry with other Hindu Rajput clans, every year they come to Rajasthan, to choose their bride and groom.
 Both Government of India and Pakistan have made special visa provisions and created a special diplomatic channel to facilitate the cross-country marriage of Sodha Rajputs, despite the strained relations between both countries.

 India

-Sodha Rajput's some population in India is found scattered around North West regions of Rajasthan.
+In India, Sodha Rajputs are found scattered around North West regions of Rajasthan.